 Keto balsamic vinaigrette

 Extra virgin olive oil – it’s just the best!
-And did you know that scientists proclaim that you need to add olive oil to your salad?
-But you can totally ignore them (and me) and just use any other healthy oil with a flavor that you really like, like avocado or walnut.
+Did you know that scientists believe that you need to add olive oil to your salad because of its health benefits?
+But you can totally ignore them (and me) and just use any other oil with a flavor that you really like, like avocado or walnut.

 Balsamic vinegar – Although higher in carbs than other types of vinegar, balsamic vinegar has a distinct, wonderful taste that just can’t be replaced.
 The whole salad takes only 3 tablespoons, but still try to get a no-sugar added balsamic vinegar, to keep the carbs as low as possible without compromising on flavor.